Del Norte Triplicate: History

 The Del Norte Daily Triplicate trace its roots back to 1879, starting as the Del Norte Record.
 The Record was established by J. E. Eldredge, edited by George Leon, and was the official paper of Del Norte County.

 The name Del Norte Daily Triplicate comes from the names of three papers that united in 1912—the Coast Times, Del Norte Record, and Crescent City News.
 The term comes not from the term used for carbon copies, but from the original Latin triplicare, meaning "a third thing corresponding to others of the same kind."
 In 1913, W.H.
 McMaster left The Palladium in North Dakota and became editor and manager of the Del Norte Triplicate.

-John A. Juza and C.A.
-Potter purchased the Triplicate in December 1922, updating the press to a linotype machine.
-Prior to joining the Triplicate, Juza had been publisher of The Reporter in Oregon.
-John Juza and his wife Ella Mae ran the paper for 30 years until their retirement.
+In 1922, John A. Juza and C.A.
+Potter purchased the Triplicate, and then updated the press to a linotype machine.
+At that time Juza owned the Gold Beach Reporter, which he soon sold after moving to Crescent City.
+In 1924, Juza purchased the Crescent City Courier, moved the plant to Brookings, Oregon, and launched the Interstate News.
+J.A.
+Juza and his wife Ella Mae Juza ran the Triplicate for 30 years.

+In 1945, the Juzas sold the Triplicate to Frank Hilton and Dr. Malcom Hall.
+In 1952, Gordon G. Hadley, owner of the Arcata Union, purchased the Triplicate.
 In 1956, the paper broke with longstanding tradition of withholding names of arrested minors from print, making its policy to print them even for minor infractions.